Lucaslu2010/Anna---feminized_Hermes_Local_CLI/README.md

+#This Project has stopped updating becuase Nous Research published Hermes Desktop, which covers all the features I have.

 # Anna

 Anna is a desktop GUI wrapper for Hermes Agent.
 It provides a split interface with a terminal-style Hermes workspace / Normal Chat mode on the left and an avatar panel on the right.